RedLeader962/Dockerized-SNOW/README.md

   # Create a new docker image instance for development on your machine and start working on the
   # NorLab_MPPI project using ROS noetic, Python 3 and Pytorch right away.
-  bash run_develop.bash --runTag=x86-ubuntu18.04 --name=IamSnow --src="$HOME/Repositories/SNOW_AutoRally"
+  bash run_develop.bash --runTag=x86-ubuntu18.04 --name=THEgtar --src="$HOME/Repositories/SNOW_AutoRally"